axdemelas/laracy/README.md

 $ laracy action integrate --pipeline performance --build server
 ```

-## Do You Really Need This?
+## Do You Really Need This Repository?

 Probably not.
+It is **experimental**.

-However, if you're an advanced user who doesn't want to waste time configuring the development environment, you may find this useful.
+However, if you're an advanced user who doesn't want to waste time configuring the development environment for Laravel projects where [Sail](https://laravel.com/docs/11.x/sail) is not available, you may find this useful.

-Also, ensure to keep your Laravel framework on the long-term support version for essential bug and security fixes.